BenCaiello/PalmettoBUG/docs/source/ImageProcessing.rst

 **DeepCell vs. Cellpose**

-DeepCell is far simpler than Cellpose: it only needs to know what channels to use (from the panel) and what images to process.
+Using DeepCell is far simpler than Cellpose: it only needs to know what channels to use (from the panel) and what images to process.
 It tends to create consistent, decent mask predictions with only this information – however in my experience it is not good at segmenting cell cytoplasm